When Common Medications Make You a Criminal Abroad

 Checking these resources ensures you are getting official, accurate guidance directly from the authorities.

-2.2 What to Look up Online
+2.2 What to Look Up Online

 If you’re struggling to find official resources, using the right search terms can point you in the right direction.
 Here are some effective ways to search: